Externality: Implications

 There are a number of theoretical means of improving overall social utility when negative externalities are involved.
 The market-driven approach to correcting externalities is to internalize third party costs and benefits, for example, by requiring a polluter to repair any damage caused.
 But in many cases, internalizing costs or benefits is not feasible, especially if the true monetary values cannot be determined.

 Laissez-faire economists such as Friedrich Hayek and Milton Friedman sometimes refer to externalities as "neighborhood effects" or "spillovers", although externalities are not necessarily minor or localized.
 Similarly, Ludwig von Mises argues that externalities arise from lack of "clear personal property definition."

 Examples

-Externalities may arise between producers, between consumers or between consumers and producers.
+Many externalities arise between producers, between consumers or between consumers and producers.
 Externalities can be negative when the action of one party imposes costs on another, or positive when the action of one party benefits another.